 While there are no new stimulus checks for Vermont residents this year, you can still get some relief if you claim federal and state tax credits.

-For low-income Americans, the government also has a number of excellent resources and programs to provide access to essentials like housing, food, healthcare, and more.
-We recommend filling out the questionnaire on the Benefit Finder tool to get a list of benefits for which you may qualify.
+For low-income Americans, the government also has a number of excellent resources and financial assistance programs to provide access to essentials like housing, food, healthcare, and more.

 Visit our Maine stimulus checks, New Hampshire stimulus checks, and New York stimulus checks pages for information about programs you can apply for in those states.